department-of-veterans-affairs/VA-Micropurchase-Repo/2018-06-06_Governance_ Models_in_Public_and_Private_Sector/Deliverables/skylight_api_governance_research_report.md

 * **Reusability &ndash;** Similar to consistency, reusability is an obvious goal and should be worked towards, but it’ll also be elusive and not always reliably achieved over time.
 There might still be redundancy for some services, and overlapping aspects of delivering services, while in other areas reusability will be achievable.

-* **Build it and they will come &ndash;** There’s been a significant amount of reflection regarding targeting, developing, and publishing APIs that weren’t needed based upon an "if you build it, they will come" mentality &mdash where often nobody came and the work was in vain.
+* **Build it and they will come &ndash;** There’s been a significant amount of reflection regarding targeting, developing, and publishing APIs that weren’t needed based upon an "if you build it, they will come" mentality &mdash; where often nobody came and the work was in vain.

 Challenges are a fact of life in the delivery of software and evolving complex systems using APIs.
 Identifying challenges should be a natural part of the process for targeting resources for delivery as APIs.
 Challenges can increase friction when delivering services, and should be carefully evaluated before tackling the development of new services.
 It’s easy to identify the potential of new APIs, but it takes a more seasoned eye to factor in the potential challenges.